November 7, 2018

 It’s just so easy to come to chapter 14 of Mark’s Gospel and be blinded by the mentality that you’ve already been here and done this.
 We think we know what’s going to happen, and in one sense we do.
 My hunch is we are barely scratching the surface of the depths of revelation contained in these final days in Jerusalem.

-One of the benefits of reading these texts in August and not in the traditional “Holy Week” setting is we might approach it with a different set of sensibilities.
-As we head into these final chapters of Mark’s Gospel, let’s together pray for eyes to see and ears to hear and hearts to behold and minds to understand like we have never seen and heard and beheld and understood before.
-To see something is on thing, but to be gifted with insight is another thing entirely.
+One of the benefits of reading these texts at another point in the calendar year and not in the traditional “Holy Week” setting is we might approach it with a different set of sensibilities.
+As we head into these final chapters of Mark’s Gospel, let’s together pray for eyes to see, ears to hear, hearts to behold and minds to understand like we have never seen and heard and beheld and understood before.
+To see something is one thing, but to be gifted with insight is another thing entirely.
 There is a vast difference between looking “at” something and seeing “into” it.
 Perceiving revelation is about seeing into the nature of ultimate reality.
 It is the Holy Spirit’s gift to the humble.

 At that time Jesus said, “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
 Matthew 11:25.